roqua/homepage/README.md

 ## Development

-1. Checkout the latest master and make sure you have the gems installed and website builds properly.
+1. Checkout the latest master and make sure you have the gems installed and website builds properly (You might run `brew install node` if nanoc complains about missing JavaScript Runtime).

    ```bash
    git pull origin master